 Huawei’s presence at MWC 2017 in Barcelona wasn’t difficult to notice with not only the launch of the colourful Huawei P10 and P10 Plus, but also the Huawei Watch 2 and Watch 2 Classic.
 Huawei’s new sports-focused smartwatch offers impressive fitness tracking abilities, but is it enough to take on the Apple Watch Series 2, which some consider to be the best smartwatch currently on the market?
 Here’s our Huawei Watch 2 vs Apple Watch Series 2 comparison review, where we discuss the pricing, design, features and software of the two smartwatches.

-Read next: Best smartwatch of 2017
+Read next: Best smartwatch

 Also see: Huawei Watch 3 rumours